 If not for World War II, Kluszewski most likely would have embarked on a professional football career.
-During that time, the Reds held spring training at the Indiana campus because major-league teams were forbidden to train in the South.
+During that time the Reds held spring training at the Indiana campus in Bloomington because major-league teams were forbidden to train in the South.
 One day they invited the kid to take some hacks at batting practice.
-As legend has it, Big Klu promptly launched a few rockets over an embankment nearly 400 feet away.
+As legend has it, “Big Klu” promptly launched a few rockets over an embankment nearly 400 feet away.
 After they picked up their jaws off the ground, team officials offered him a $15,000 contract, which he accepted.

 With the bonus in hand, Kluszewski married Eleanor Guckel in February 1946.
 Eleanor was a fine athlete herself, excelling at softball, and Klu later credited her with helping his major-league career by taking films of him at bat and in the field from seats close to the field.

 Making his professional debut for the Reds’ Columbia (South Carolina) farm team in the Class A South Atlantic League in 1946, Kluszewski was an immediate sensation, leading the league with a .352 batting average and driving in 87 runs in 90 games.
-He made his Cincinnati debut in April 1947, but logged only 10 at-bats with the Reds, spending most of the season with Memphis of the Double-A Southern Association.
+He made his Cincinnati debut in April 1947, but logged only ten at-bats with the Reds, spending most of the season with Memphis of the Double-A Southern Association.
 Again he tore up the league, winning the batting crown with a .377 average.

-Despite those massive arms, Kluszewski did not immediately become a home run hitter at the major-league level.
-He hit only 12 as a rookie in 1948, and just 8 in 1949, though he showed overall improvement as a hitter by lifting his batting average 35 points from .274 to .309.
+Despite those massive arms, Kluszewski did not immediately become a home-run hitter at the major-league level.
+He hit only 12 as a rookie in 1948, and just eight in 1949, though he showed overall improvement as a hitter by lifting his batting average 35 points from .274 to .309.
 He showed his power potential for the first time in 1950, hitting 25 home runs and driving in 111 runs to go along with a .307 batting average.
 After a dip in 1951 (.259-13-77), Klu had 16 home runs in 1952 while raising his average to .320.
 His big breakthrough came a year later.

-In 1953, Kluszewski finally blossomed as big-time slugger, as his .316 batting average, 40 home runs, and 108 RBIs translated into a seventh-place finish in the Most Valuable Player vote.
-A career year followed in 1954, when he led the National League with 49 home runs.
+In 1953 Kluszewski finally blossomed as big-time slugger, as his .316 batting average, 40 home runs, and 108 RBIs translated into a seventh-place finish in the Most Valuable Player vote.
+A career year followed in 1954, when he led the NL with 49 home runs.
 He hit .326 (fifth overall), slugged .642 (third), drove home 141 runs (first), and finished a close second to New York Giants outfielder Willie Mays in the MVP vote.
 In the All-Star Game at Cleveland, he delivered an RBI single and a two-run homer in consecutive innings, the latter of which broke a 5-5 tie in an eventual 11-9 loss.
 Klu was at his best when the stars came out, as he hit .500 in four midsummer classics.

+Kluszewski did the brunt of his damage at the cozy confines of Crosley Field, which produced one of the highest home-run rates of the decade, but he wasn't known for front-row jobs.
 What separated Kluszewski from the rest of the musclemen was his off-the-charts discipline at the plate.
 He totaled 31 fewer strikeouts (140) than home runs (171) in his four peak seasons.
-Of the 10 times in major-league history that a player hit at least 40 homers with fewer strikeouts, three were by Kluszewski.
+Of the ten times in major-league history that a player hit at least 40 homers with fewer strikeouts, three were by Kluszewski.
 The others on the list: Lou Gehrig (twice), Johnny Mize (twice), Mel Ott, Joe DiMaggio, and Barry Bonds.